YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 *  **Ecosystem Application Layer**

-In the **base layer** , there is the native Uptick Chain based on the Cosmos SDK, which by default has IBC cross-chain capability, solving the cross-chain protocol capability between homogeneous chains within Cosmos technology.
+In the **base layer**, there is the native Uptick Chain based on the Cosmos SDK, which by default has IBC cross-chain capability, solving the cross-chain protocol capability between homogeneous chains within Cosmos technology.
 Additionally, Uptick Network has developed a cross-chain bridge (UCB) between heterogeneous chains, enabling the free transfer and interoperability of NFT assets between homogeneous and heterogeneous chains.

 Uptick Network integrates basic components such as oracles, IPFS, and DID, forming a robust underlying infrastructure layer.

-Based on these components, the Uptick Protocolis abstracted according to the business model, forming the **protocol layer**.
+Based on these components, the Uptick Protocol is abstracted according to the business model, forming the **protocol layer**.
 In this layer, metadata standards for various digital assets using NFTs as carriers are encapsulated, as well as decentralized protocols for NFT operations on the local chain and cross-chain, commercial logic, economics, and governance.
 Additionally, Layer 2 solutions for further expansion are also prepared.
 The protocol layer is modularly encapsulated, providing open extensibility.

-In the **framework layer** , supporting services for commercial NFT assets are provided, and modules such as multi-chain data analytics, omnichannel payment, copyright and royalty management, digital asset wallet management, digital asset transaction management, decentralized data services, and decentralized governance services are built based on standard protocols.
+In the **framework layer**, supporting services for commercial NFT assets are provided, and modules such as multi-chain data analytics, omnichannel payment, copyright and royalty management, digital asset wallet management, digital asset transaction management, decentralized data services, and decentralized governance services are built based on standard protocols.
 This allows developers to quickly and conveniently develop decentralized commercial-grade NFT applications (dApps) through the framework layer and Web 3.0 API.

 The **ecosystem application layer** is an open ecosystem application system, including a general NFT trading platform created by the Uptick Network team and various applications based on years of industry experience.
 More importantly, it will consist of ecosystem applications created by global commercial application developers and operators.
 We believe that high-quality NFT infrastructure platforms and effective incentive mechanisms will attract a large number of high-quality commercial applications to be implemented on the Uptick Network.